CAMBI-tech/BciPy/bcipy/simulator/README.md

 ```

 For example,

-`$ python bcipy/simulator -d my_data_folder/ -p my_parameters.json -m my_models/ -n 5`
+`$ bcipy-sim -d my_data_folder/ -p my_parameters.json -m my_models/ -n 5`

 #### Program Args

 - `i` : Interactive command line interface.
 Provide this flag by itself to be prompted for each parameter.
 - `gui`: A graphical user interface for configuring a simulation.
 This mode will output the command line arguments which can be used to repeat the simulation.
 - `d` : Raw data folders to be processed.
-One ore more values can be provided.
+Data folders should contain EEG responses to Copy Phrase tasks.
 Each session data folder should contain
-  _raw_data.csv_, _triggers.txt_, _parameters.json_.
-These files will be used to construct a data pool from which simulator will sample EEG and other device responses.
+  _raw_data.csv_, _triggers.txt_, _parameters.json_.These files will be used to construct a data pool from which simulator will sample EEG.
 The parameters file in each data folder will be used to check compatibility with the simulation/model parameters.
 - `p` : path to the parameters.json file used to run the simulation.
 These parameters will be applied to
   all raw_data files when loading.
 This file can specify various aspects of the simulation, including the language model to be used, the text to be spelled, etc. Timing-related parameters should generally match the parameters file used for training the signal model(s).
 - `m`: Path to a pickled (.pkl) signal model.
 One or more models can be provided.